A Travel Price Comparison for Families, Couples, and Backpackers Paris vs. Los Angeles for Attractions, Food, Nightlife, and Music

 Backpackers and budget travelers should spend more time in Paris than Los Angeles if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Paris.

-Paris is a bustling city where you can fill many days.
+Paris is a beautiful city where you can fill many days.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 In Los Angeles, many people enjoy the theater and nightlife that this sprawling big city offers.
 People enjoy relaxing at one of the resorts.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.